 What background work should founders do before fund raising?

-First, you need to have a clear vision and business plan about what they want to achieve and how to put their ideas into a proper execution plan.
+First, you need to have a clear vision and business plan about what you want to achieve and how to put your ideas into a proper execution plan.
 Some of the questions you should reflect on include:

 - Do I know the market share I need to conquer?